lokidokicoki/lokidokicoki.github.io/_misc/dramatis-personae.md

 - Pub staff:
   - Jeffry the Cheffry
   - Mariel Hanarli, female ^truar Minstrel
-  - Ovark, female half UR'ku/Urman - stable hand
+  - Ovark, female half Ur'Ku/Urman - stable hand
-  - Shadbak, female UR'ku barmaid
+  - Shadbak, female Ur'Ku barmaid
   - Osk, male kobold, bar boy

 ## Garak Y!lemi

-- Khob'linn wizard.
+- Khob'Linn wizard.
 Practised in the art of Necromancy, but not a practising necromancer.
 Oh no.
 - Resident of the Mage college in the Sibelius Hexant, The Flower, Imperial City

 ## Horfath Bjornsson